HMS Pembroke (M107): Operational history

+With the Royal Navy

 Pembroke was posted to Persian Gulf duties in 2009, and spent the following three years conducting operations and exercises there.
 In 2012, she returned to HMNB Clyde.
 On the way, she and Middleton provided assistance to Delhi Express, a cargo vessel which had lost power while transiting the Gulf of Aden.
 Pembroke and Middleton protected the ship until it was under way once more, as the area is known for piracy.
-During the mission to the gulf, the ship had been manned by seven different crews.
+During the mission to the gulf, the ship had been crewed by seven different teams.
 Upon returning to Faslane, she was placed in dry dock for two months for maintenance.

 Pembroke underwent a six-month period of support work and upgrades by Babcock International.
 The upgrades included the installation of the Defence Information Infrastructure, which allows for information sharing across the entire defence network.
 Further work was taken to upgrade the high pressure air system as well as installing an expanded fire detection system.
 The work was completed by early 2014, when the ship underwent further sea trials.

 After a 300 lb mine was dredged up by a fishing boat in 2014, Pembroke detonated the mine using a Seafox anti-mine drone.
 In 2015, she spent four months cooperating in operations with ships from the German, Polish, Belgian and Royal Dutch navies.
 During this time she located nine Second World War bombs, including a 500 lb bomb in the North Sea.
 On 26 March, she visited the wreck site of the I-class destroyer HMS Isis and conducted a remembrance and wreath laying ceremony.
 In preparation for a deployment to the Baltic Sea in April 2016, earlier that year, Pembroke took part in a series of training exercises including simulated attack by aircraft, gunnery, salvage and mine hunting.

+With Romanian Navy

+After she was decommissioned in 2023, it was announced that Pembroke along with Blyth were sold to Romania in the same year.
+Initially, it was announced that Blyth and Ramsey were to be delivered, however, it was reported that Ramsey might be in a worse shape than thought, leading to the swap.
+Blyth was commissioned into Romanian service as Sublocotenent Ion Ghiculescu on 27 September 2023, and was to be followed by Pembroke in the spring of 2024.

+The commissioning of the ship was however announced that it will take place in the summer of 2025, an information confirmed by Maria Eagle, the Minister of State for Defence Procurement and Industry.
+Pembroke was commissioned as Căpitan Constantin Dumitrescu on 4 August 2025 at Rosyth in Scotland, in the presence of the Romanian Navy Commander Vice Admiral Mihai Panait and the Commander Operations of the Royal Navy Major-General Rich Cantrill.